Menu

 • Going Clean and Green for Sustainability (LEED, WELL & RESET)

-4. Equitable Workforce Development to ensure infrastructure projects have the skilled talent
+6. Equitable Workforce Development to ensure infrastructure projects have skilled talent pool needed.

 • Help grow or sustain the economy by building local market competitiveness for the next decade/century